Finn Tapp

-Finley Tapp (born 9 November 1999) is an English television personality and former semi-professional footballer.
+Finley Tapp (born 9 November 1999) is an English television personality and semi-professional footballer who most recently played for Banbury United.

 In 2020, Tapp won the sixth series of the ITV2 reality series Love Island.
 Prior to appearing on the show, Tapp was a semi-professional football player for non-league club Oxford City, having previously played as a professional for Milton Keynes Dons.
+He returned to football in 2023 with Banbury United.

 Club career

 Milton Keynes Dons

 Tapp joined Milton Keynes Dons' academy at the age of 8, progressing through various age groups and into the club's development squad.
 On 10 November 2016, whilst still an academy player, Tapp was named as a substitute for the first team's EFL Trophy group stage fixture against Norwich City.
 After coming on as a 76th-minute substitute, Tapp scored in the 84th-minute in an eventual 4–1 defeat.

 Tapp signed professional terms with the club on 17 May 2018, signing a one-year deal with an option of a further year.
 He made his professional debut for the club on 28 August 2018, coming on as a second-half substitute in a 3–0 EFL Cup second round defeat away to Premier League side Bournemouth.
 Following limited first team opportunities during the first half of the 2018–19 season, Tapp joined seventh-tier club Staines Town until January 2019.
 Tapp was later one of ten players released by Milton Keynes Dons at the end of the season.